-The scuba diving and snorkeling is some of the best you can find in the world, as the area has rich marine life, from coral reefs and colourful fish, to dolphins, turtles, and even wreck dives.
+The scuba diving and snorkeling are some of the best you can find in the world, as the area has rich marine life, from coral reefs and colorful fish to dolphins, turtles, and even wreck dives.

 With almost 700 miles of coastline, the state of Bahia is loaded with countless fishing villages and amazing beaches.

 One of the best beaches is definitely Caraiva, a hidden gem located around 30 miles south of Porto Seguero, Bahia’s most famous beach site.

 This place is ideal for those who like to go for walks.
 You can go for a walk during the low tide and enjoy beautiful coral reefs and natural pools that for along the coast.